veillette/physics-book/contents/ch19ElectricPotentialEnergy.md

 </div>

 where i and f stand for initial and final conditions.
-As we have found many times before, considering energy can give us insights and facilitate problem solving.
+As we have found many times before, considering energy can give us insights and facilitate problem-solving.

 <div class="example" markdown="1">
 <div class="title">